Peppermint Essential Oil

-Botanical name: Mentha Piperita
+Botanical name: Mentha x piperita L.

-Parts used: The flower
+Parts used: Leaves

 Perfumery status: A head note of high intensity and poor persistence

 Skin care: Acne, dermatitis, ringworm, scabies, toothache.

 Circulation muscles and joints: Neuralgia, muscular pain, palpitations.